saumya-k-j/organizational-authenticity/PART3_README.md

 actual board composition disclosed in each proxy (women / racially-ethnically diverse director nominees) and test whether a company's stated diversity emphasis (website) tracks its real board diversity: authentic commitment should correlate positively; cheap talk should not.
-**This is implemented and cache-backed but could not be executed: the Anthropic API key is out of credits** (exhausted by the Parts 1–2 tagging runs).
-The core index needs no API and is unaffected; re-running `scripts/p3_validate.py` once credits are topped up produces `part3_validity_diversity.csv` and the correlations.
-Flagged rather than faked.

 ---